MasterMeep/DCGAN/README.md

 # DCGAN
-A DCGAN model created following the findings from this paper https://arxiv.org/pdf/1511.06434.pdf
+A DCGAN model created based on the findings from this paper https://arxiv.org/pdf/1511.06434.pdf